TypeFox/yang-lsp/docs/Settings.md

  - at the root of a project
  - in the user's directory under `~/.yang/yang.settings`.

-The file syntax is a JSON.
+The file syntax is a JSONC and its schema can be found [here](../schema/yang-lsp-settings-schema.json).

 ## Disable Code Lens